 The interim financial statements are prepared in accordance with Thai According Standard ("TAS") No.34 "Interim Financial Reporting" on a complete basis, guidelines promulgated by the Federation of Accounting Professions and applicable rules and regulations of the Bank of Thailand ("BoT"); and presented as prescribed by the BoT notification number Sor Nor Sor.
 21/2561, directive dated 31 October 2018, regarding "The Preparation and Announcement of Financial Statements of a Commercial Bank and a Holding Company which is the Parent Company of a Financial Group".
-The financial statements are presented in Thai Baht, which is the Bank's functional currency.
+The interim financial statements are presented in Thai Baht, which is the Bank's functional currency.
+The accounting policies set out in note 4 have been applied consistently to all periods presented in these financial statements.